 Let’s look at the various emotions your characters may go through on their journey through your story and their sentiments’ roots.

 “Never use a long word where a short one will do.”

 ~ George Orwell

-Please, let me have your thoughts on these pointers and Cheat-Sheet for the Writing Process.
+Please, let me have your thoughts on these pointers and my Cheat Sheet For Content Writers and Bloggers

 Thanks for reading